freedbygrace/RebootReminder/docs/INSTALLATION.md

 - If installed using the MSI installer: `C:\Program Files\RebootReminder\config.json`
 - If installed manually: In the directory where you extracted the files

+### Icon File

+The application uses an icon file named `icon.ico` for notifications and the application icon.
+By default, this file is installed in the same directory as the executable.
+You can specify a different icon file by setting the `iconPath` property in the configuration file.

 See the [Configuration Guide](CONFIGURATION.md) for details on customizing the application.

 ## Verification